Setting Wards

 Context

 Nayale messed up badly at the Library.
 Varanis talks to her afterwards.
-Session SA4.16.
+Follows after Tablet Device and (Book ’em).

 Events